felipe-xavier/LDAPUserManager/README.md

 Once succeeded, you are good to go: <http://localhost:8080/users>

+Also, you can check out the API Documentation on <http://localhost:8080/swagger-ui/> or just keep scrolling to get a quick reference to the endpoints here.

 ## API Endpoints

 #### Try to add a User through a POST request: